 change, and health research.
 Therefore, I established and maintained strong national and international networks and working relationships in my primary research areas.
-At the niche by designing and submitting research proposals focused on my interests.
+At the Postdoctoral Research Scientist and is currently an Associate end of my Postdoc position, I started defining my research niche by designing and submitting research proposals focused on my interests.
 I worked hard to achieve my career goal at APHRC-WARO to become the lead of the Environment Climate and Health (ECH) research group.